matbloch/coding_quickstarter/C++/eclipse.md

 ## Documentation
 - `Window > Preferences`
 - Search for "doxygen"
-- Use as default documentaiton tool
+- Use as default documentation tool